- About our Health Officer

 COVID-19 Vaccine For Palm Beach County

-At this time the following groups can request a COVID-19 vaccination appointment by any available options in Palm Beach County:
+At this time the following groups can receive a COVID-19 vaccination by any available options in Palm Beach County:

-- Current Options to request a COVID-19 Vaccine Appointment in PBC
+- Current Options to receive a COVID-19 Vaccine or a COVID-19 Test in PBC

 - Important Forms